microsoft/r-server-fraud-detection/Typical.md

 -----------------------------------------------------------------

 Now let's meet Debra, the Data Scientist.
 Debra's job is to use historical data to predict a model to detect fraud.
 <span class="sql">Debra's preferred language for developing the models is using R and SQL.
-She uses Microsoft R Services with SQL Server 2017 as it provides the capability to run large datasets and also is not constrained by memory restrictions of Open Source R.
+She uses Microsoft ML Services with SQL Server 2017 as it provides the capability to run large datasets and also is not constrained by memory restrictions of Open Source R.
 </span>
-<span class="hdi">Debra will develop these models using <a href="https://azure.microsoft.com/en-us/services/hdinsight/">HDInsight</a>, the managed cloud Hadoop solution with integration to Microsoft R Server.
+<span class="hdi">Debra will develop these models using <a href="https://azure.microsoft.com/en-us/services/hdinsight/">HDInsight</a>, the managed cloud Hadoop solution with integration to Microsoft ML Server.
 </span>

 <div class="sql">
 <p/>
-Debra will work on her own machine, using  <a href = "https://msdn.microsoft.com/en-us/microsoft-r/install-r-client-windows">R Client</a> to execute these R scripts. <span class="cig">R Client is already installed on the VM.</span>  She will also use an IDE to run R.
+Debra will work on her own machine, using  <a href = "https://docs.microsoft.com/en-us/machine-learning-server/r-client/what-is-microsoft-r-client">R Client</a> to execute these R scripts. <span class="cig">R Client is already installed on the VM.</span>  She will also use an IDE to run R.
 </div>